HamGineer/HamGineer/README.md

 ## 🤝 Collaboration

 - Open to collaborating on **web applications**, Java applications, **automated solutions for repetitive tasks**, and **geographic information systems**.
-- Active on **DataAnnotation**, contributing to AI model improvement with expertise in both technical and non-technical domains.

 ---